Can Varicose Veins develop into Varicocele?

 Many of my male patients ask me: are varicose veins and varicocele related?
 Am I going to get varicocele since I have varicose veins?

 The straight answer is no; one of these conditions won’t lead to the other.
 However, they might develop together due to a unique condition.
-The main vein that drains these areas gets compressed.
+The central vein that drains these areas gets compressed.

-The compression of the Iliac vein in the pelvis might simultaneously lead to varicocele and varicose veins.
+The Iliac vein compression in the pelvis might simultaneously lead to varicocele and varicose veins.
 This is a congenital condition in which the Iliac veins and arteries compress each other, mainly affecting the veins.
-When veins are compressed, pressure will be built up within the veins, which will help the blood to flow through collateral veins and back to the central veins bypassing the compressed areas.
+When veins are compressed, pressure will be built up within the veins, which will help the blood flow through collateral veins and back to the central veins, bypassing the compressed areas.
 This pressure build-up will result in the veins’ enlargement.
-As a result, blood will accumulate in the veins causing the symptoms such as pain, fatigue, burning, and itching sensation.
+As a result, blood will accumulate in the veins, causing symptoms such as pain, fatigue, burning, and itching.

 When do we suspect this condition?